 Valentine’s Day can be for the whole family!
 These are a few simple Valentines gifts for kids that make the day special without breaking the bank or bringing more toys into your home.

 Let’s make Valentines gifts for kids simple and special this year

 Growing up, my mom loved celebrating all holidays.
 We didn’t ever do anything huge (except for birthdays and Christmas), but she loved having a few decorations, maybe a small gift for each of her kids, and something special to eat.
 I’ve loved carrying on this tradition, and today I want to share a few simple Valentines gifts for kids that you can put together this week.

 I don’t feel the need to bring more stuff into my home, so this list has practical gifts, heartfelt gifts, experience gifts, and more.
-Not a single random toy in sight!
+Things they’ll actually use!

 1. Give each of your children a new book for Valentine’s Day!